 Hey bibliophiles!
 You might be surprised (or at least I was) to find that one of my most popular blog pages is my Octopus Drawing Sequence post from Feb 10, 2010, where I featured a step-by-step octopus drawing I did for a specially commissioned miniature book.

-Well I made that post before I knew the wonders of photoshop, so for your Thursday surprise and delight, I’m reposting my “draw an octopus” step by step, but this time with larger photos AND, I thought it would be really fun to make them ONE GIANT PICTURE to post on Pinterest.
-Apologies to those of you with slow internet connections!
+Well I made that post before I knew the wonders of photoshop, so for your surprise and delight, I’m reposting my “draw an octopus” step by step, but this time with larger photos that are more pinnable on Pinterest.

-The technical explanation is below the photo – click here to jump to it!
+The technical explanation of how I drew/painted the octopus appears below the photo, along with links to buy the same materials I used – click here to jump to it!

 Ok!
 So I hesitate to call this a “tutorial” because it doesn’t show the most basic part, DRAWING the octopus – it should really be called “paint an octopus” but oh well!
 What I really wanted to show was the layering technique when using drawing ink (I used these Windsor Newton drawing inks).